egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 We speak up, stand up, and take action.

 Jesus had such a purpose.
 Paul of Tarsus had.
-Martin Luther King had.
+Martin Luther King Jr. had.

 You have.